Shuchong-LI/scenarios/linux/challenge-delete-and-move-files/step1.md

 ## Hint

-Using `sudo` to get root privileges.
+Use `sudo` to get root privileges.